ditpowuh/chat-beyond/README.md

 The models that are provided have been tested and are more than enough for layman/regular users' needs.
 <br>
-But if a specific model is required and you are a technical user, you may add more via `models.json`.
+But if a specific model is required and you are a technical user, more models can be added by modifying `models.js`.

 Project was run and tested with both `Node` and `Bun`.
 The executable produced in `Releases` were produced by `Bun`'s bundler.